Castlegar, British Columbia: Recreation

 Dozens of walking trails in and near Castlegar are maintained by the Castlegar Parks and Trails Society.
 The area attracts retirees and tourists for its summer and winter sports.

 The Columbia River flows through Castlegar.
 Along the river to the west are Scotties Marina and Syringa Provincial Park, with boating and camping amenities.

 Sports

 The city's collegiate hockey team is the Selkirk College Saints of the BCIHL, who, as of 2016, are four-time defending league champions.

 The Castlegar Rebels of the KIJHL are the city's Junior "B" level hockey team.

-Other local sport activities include The Castlegar Skating Club, Dancing at Turning Pointe Dance Studio and Scottie School of Highland Dance, Castlegar Aquanauts, Castlegar Minor Soccer Association, Selkirk Challengers Gymnastics Club, Castlegar Minor Hockey, West Kootenay Minor Football Association, Castlegar Sentinels Football Club, and the Kootenay Jiu Jitsu Academy.
-There are local baseball, lacrosse, golf, curling, tennis, volleyball and basketball programs.
+Other local sport activities include Castlegar Baseball Association, Castlegar Skating Club, Dancing at Turning Pointe Dance Studio and Scottie School of Highland Dance, Castlegar Aquanauts, Castlegar Minor Soccer Association, Selkirk Challengers Gymnastics Club, Castlegar Minor Hockey, West Kootenay Minor Football Association, Castlegar Sentinels Football Club, and the Kootenay Jiu Jitsu Academy.
+There are local lacrosse, golf, curling, tennis, volleyball and basketball programs.
 Many other fitness programs (including yoga) are offered at the Castlegar Community Complex.